What should we know about this key Scrum role for project success?

 Not Everyone Understands the Value of a Scrum Master

-If you’ve chosen the way to Agile transformation (for example, from a Waterfall style of working to Scrum), you’ll know that some roles map more easily than others.
-Stakeholders can fill the role of Product Owner, while developers may fit easily into the roles of Scrum team members.
+If you’ve chosen the way to Agile transformation (for example, from a Waterfall style of working to Scrum), you’ll soon know that some roles map more easily than others.
+Stakeholders can play the role of Product Owner, while developers may fit easily into the roles of Scrum team members.
 However, the Scrum Master role looks more nuanced.

-This is not a project manager role (although this is a common misconception).
+This is not a project manager role, although this is a common misconception.
 If you’re a newcomer and have a project management background, you may struggle with the idea of stepping back to let the team help themselves.

 Sometimes organizations do not fully understand the value of a Scrum Master.
 Often, decision-makers try to combine it with another position, as they are skeptical that it should exist as a full-time position.
-But no matter what, it’s still a great time to become a Scrum Master!

 Great Time to be a Scrum Master!